sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 The marginal utility is $MU(P_{D_j}) = α-2βP_{D_j}$ or $ MU(P_{D_j}) = α+2βP_{D_j}$ respectively.

-Considering the definition of the utility functions and the general consideration that market shall maximize the social welfare, we can define a new market-clearing problem with elastic demand, in the context on Non-Linear utility functions.
+Considering the definition of the utility functions and the general consideration that market shall maximise the social welfare, we can define a new market-clearing problem with elastic demand, in the context on Non-Linear utility functions.
 The objective function and constraints can be seen below :

 ```{math}
 :label: SW maximization